Web Applications

 To enable or disable the search functionality, follow these steps:

-You can control the appearance and search functionality in your web app using the template search.
+You can control the appearance and search functionalities in your web app using the search template.

 This template is available by default in the templates section and contains all the Liquid code needed to carry out queries in your web app.
-By default, when making a query, the records are displayed in list form, with their title, description and a link to their address.
-You can modify the template to suit your needs.
+By default, when making a query, the records are displayed in list form, with their title, description, and a link to their address.
+You can modify the template to adapt it to your needs.

 To access this template:

-To access the search template, append search or search.json to the URL of your web app.
+To access the search template, append search or search.json to your web app's URL.

 For example: